ayanrasulova/Thistle/README.md

 - long swipe with both hands (🖐️) to clear the canvas
 - thumbs up (👍) to save a screenshot of your drawing :)

 These gestures are then transmitted in real-time via webcam using Flask to stream live frames (with ```/video_feed```) to run on localhost.
 We also export all live information on both gestures and x & y coordinates to ```gesture_data.json```, which we parse through to map different gestures to actions on our JavaScript canvas application.
-We then render the canvas on our front-end website (build with React, Node, Bootstrap, Motion, Vite, CSS, HTML, Tailwind).
+We then render the canvas on our front-end webapp (build with React, Node, Bootstrap, Motion, Vite, CSS, HTML, Tailwind).

 ## Run Instructions